 - READ THE LABEL, and read it completely, including not only the application instructions, but be especially careful to read – and heed – the safety warnings and recommended protective gear.

 - Preventive treatment with pesticides is a mistake.
 As there is no way to totally kill all critters with a single treatment, that’s how resistant strains are developed.
 Use pesticides as a curative measure only.
-Insect Growth Regulators (IGR’s, such as Enstar II) are less of an issue in this regard, as they kill all maturity stages of insects and prevent them from reproducing, which precludes the possibility of passing on the resistant genes.
+Insect Growth Regulators (IGR’s, such as Enstar II) are less of an issue in this regard, as they kill all development stages of insects and prevent them from reproducing, which precludes the possibility of passing on the resistant genes.

 - Rotate your pesticides.
 Different classes of chemicals have different modes of action on the pests.
 At one end of the spectrum are those that suffocate the insect (oils) or simply remove protective coatings (soaps) and make them vulnerable to the environment around them, while at the other end are those that disrupt biological processes in one or more of several different ways.
 Varying the mode of action between bouts of infestation is the best way to ensure maximum effectiveness and prevent the development of resistance.
 Here is a chart of the control mechanisms of many commercial insecticides, so you can choose wisely.